YuKitsune/eoinmotherway.dev/content/_index.md

 # Hi, I'm Eoin

 I'm a Software Engineer at [Octopus Deploy](https://octopus.com).
-I'm also a big fan of DevOps, automation, software architecture, privacy and security.
+I'm a big fan of DevOps, automation, software architecture, privacy and security.